Understanding Apathy in Dementia and Depression: A Comprehensive Guide

 Apathy is most commonly a symptom of various neurological and psychiatric conditions, including:

 Dementia: Particularly in Alzheimer’s and vascular dementia, apathy can be a prominent symptom.
-Patients may show diminished interest in their surroundings and activities they previously enjoyed.
+In Alzheimer's disease, apathy is a prevalent symptom, with patients showing diminished interest in their surroundings and activities they previously enjoyed.

 Depression: While apathy and depression can co-occur, they are distinct.
 In depression, apathy can manifest as a lack of pleasure in activities rather than just a lack of interest.